youngsoul/PyAlexa/Readme.txt

 This script creates a zip file per the Amazon lambda specification, such that it is suitable to upload as your lambda function implementation.

+option: -r [Optional]  to specify root directory of project.
+Default is the current directory

 <h2>create_aws_main</h2>

+option: -r [Optional] to specify root directory of project.
+Default is the current directory
+option: -f [Optional] filename to use for the main lambda entry point. e.g. my_main.py
+option: -c [Optional] classname of the handler to instantiate in the main entry point.

 This script creates a template main entry point

 All deployments are stored in the deployments subdirectory and follow the naming